TempleDAO/temple/protocol/contracts/templegold/README.md

 }

 ```
-Spice auction configuration are set and controlled by the DAO executor contract (part of the governance process).
+Spice auction configuration are set and controlled by the DAO executor (part of the governance process).
 Each spice auction contract is configured with one spice token and templegold.
 Spice auction contracts are deployed via `SpiceAuctionFactory`.

 The Layer Zero integration allows Temple Gold (TGLD) usage in spice bazaar auctions cross-chain.